victorzshi/space-cowboys/README.md

 ![Gameplay](space-cowboys.gif)

 > Gameplay was recorded with disabled vertical sync and using [OBS](https://obsproject.com/).
-> The .mkv video file was then converted to .gif using [CloudConvert](https://cloudconvert.com/mkv-to-gif).
+> The .mkv file was then converted to .gif using [CloudConvert](https://cloudconvert.com/mkv-to-gif).

 Original game inspired by Taito's Space Invaders (1978).
-Developed in C++ using SDL2.
+Developed in C++ using SDL.

 ## How to Play